Inspiring learners, enriching communities

 - an asset to the profession, willing to share their knowledge and experience and to collaborate with others

-- well prepared for the realities of teaching, with the confidence, resilience and skills to be innovative, to take risks and be creative.
+- well prepared for the realities of teaching, with the confidence, resilience, subject knowledge and skills to be innovative, to take risks and be creative.